-203.6 TRAINING COMMITTEE
+203.4 TRAINING COMMITTEE

-The Training Manager shall establish a Training Committee, which will serve to assist with identifying training needs for the Department.
+The Training Manager shall establish a Training Committee, on a temporary or as-needed basis, which will assist with identifying training needs.

-The Training Committee shall be comprised of at least three members, with the senior ranking member of the committee acting as the chairperson.
-Members should be elected based on their abilities at post-incident evaluation and at assessing related training needs.
-The Training Manager may remove or replace members of the committee at his/her discretion.
+The Training Committee should be composed of at least three members, with the senior ranking member of the committee acting as the chairperson.
+Committee members should be elected based on their abilities at post-incident evaluation and at assessing related training needs.
+The Training Manager may remove or replace members of the committee at the Training Manager's discretion.

 The Training Committee should review certain incidents to determine whether training would likely improve future outcomes or reduce or prevent the recurrence of the undesirable issues related to the incident.
-Specific incidents the Training Committee should review include, but are not limited to:
+Specific incidents the Training Committee should review include but are not limited to:

-- (a) Any incident involving the death or serious injury of an employee. - (b) Incidents involving a high risk of death, serious injury or civil liability. - (c) Incidents identified by a supervisor or from the Administrative Review process as appropriate to review to identify possible training needs.
+- (a) Any incident involving the death or serious injury of a member. - (b) Incidents involving a high risk of death, serious injury, or civil liability. - (c) Incidents identified by the Department to determine possible training needs.

-The Training Committee should convene on a regular basis as determined by the Training Manager to review the identified incidents.
+The Training Committee should convene on a regular basis, as determined by the Training Manager, to review the identified incidents.
 The committee shall determine by consensus whether a training need exists and then submit written recommendations of its findings to the Training Manager.
-The recommendation should not identify specific facts of any incidents, such as identities of employees involved or the date, time and location of the incident, but should focus on the type of training being recommended.
+The recommendation should not identify specific facts of any incidents, such as identities of members involved or the date, time, and location of the incident, but should focus on the type of training being recommended.

 The Training Manager will consider the recommendations of the committee and determine what training should be addressed, taking into consideration the mission of the Department and available resources.
+Training recommendations as determined by the Training Manager shall be submitted to the command staff for review.